Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

 I’m placed in charge of stocking stuffers every year in my house, and it shouldn’t come as a surprise that I draw heavily on my massive stash of pocket notebooks, pocket pens, and pencils.
 Who doesn’t love small, practical gifts that you can put to use immediately?

 Book Darts.
 Dare I say Book Darts make the greatest stocking stuffer of all time?
 Whether you’re a reader, journaler, or researcher, these archivally safe page markers come in three different finishes (brass, bronze, and stainless steel), as well as a T.G.S.-exclusive tin.
-(You can probably guess what my family’s getting this year.)

 Bookmarks.
 From the Craighill “Perch” Bookmark that conveniently rests atop the page, to metal page markers from WMS & Co and Craighill or more casual everyday tools such as a pack of Laconic paper bookmarks that allow you to organize or take notes, readers always love bookmarks (and ALWAYS need more - speaking from experience here).

 Pocket and Reporters Notebooks.
 I give out pocket notebooks every year as stocking stuffers and they are always well-received.
 Depending on who you’re shopping for, Field Notes offers endless options for tailoring your gift to their interests and location, including sets like the Nashville-themed Hatch Show Prints collaboration and the “National Parks” editions.
 For those looking for something different, or shopping for a list-maker, a top-wirebound reporter’s notebook makes a great addition to their daily carry.
-The Write Notepads Reporter’s Notebook features exceptional fountain pen friendly paper, the Field Notes “Frontpage” edition and “Heavy Duty” notebooks also have their fans, and these Maruman Mnemosyne A7 top-bound notepads are exceptionally pocketable.
+The Write Notepads Reporter’s Notebook and Blackwing Reporter Pads features exceptional fountain pen friendly paper, the Field Notes “Frontpage” edition and “Heavy Duty” notebooks also have their fans, and these Maruman Mnemosyne A7 top-bound notepads are exceptionally pocketable.

 Enamel Pins.
 A fun way to allow your recipient to show their love for stationery, books, and more!
 These high-quality enamel pins from iLootPaperie are colorful, humorous, and durable, sure to look great on a jacket lapel, bag, or notebook cover.
 The “Science’ and “Reading” themes have been enduringly popular.
-(And of course, we have a TGS pin for Gentleman Stationer readers!)

 Washi Tapes.
 Otherwise known as Japanese-style masking tape, washi tape has exploded in popularity as both a useful desk accessory AND an easy way to add personality to your notes and journals.
 I maintain a stock of unique washi tapes that I carefully curate to reflect not only my own diverse interests but (hopefully) a good sense of humor.